-- TRH testing of FM patients. - Found that all of the patients with fibromyalgia were hypothyroid despite the fact that standard thyroid function tests, including TSH, T4 and T3, were in the normal range. - They found that these patients tended to have low normal TSH levels that averaged 0.86 vs 1.42 in normals with high normal free T4 and low normal T3 levels so doctors erroneously feel these patients are on the high side of normal because of the low normal TSH and high normal T4.
+TRH testing of FM patients.

+- Found that all of the patients with fibromyalgia were hypothyroid despite the fact that standard thyroid function tests, including TSH, T4 and T3, were in the normal range. - They found that these patients tended to have low normal TSH levels that averaged 0.86 vs 1.42 in normals with high/normal free T4 and low/normal T3 levels. - Doctors erroneously diagnose the results of these patients as high/normal because of the low/normal TSH and high/normal T4.